Eight Reasons to make A light in the Window your first contact when you prepare to make a move

 1. There are thousands of agents in any urban area.
 Even in small towns you may wonder whom to connect with.
 And you have to cold call until you find the one that feels right?
 Or just take your chances?
 Or pick a friendly looking face off the internet?
 Kind of a crap shoot there.

 3. I call that agent.
 I only choose REALTORS.
 Meaning, agents who belong to the National Association of Realtors (NAR), which holds agents to a higher standard of ethics.
-For example: No agent may discriminate against protected classes; but LGBTQ persons are not included on that list.
-Unless you’re a REALTOR.
+For example: No agent may discriminate against protected classes

 -Other attributes I look for: Someone who will listen to you well, has integrity, is kind, and also bold.
 They must be willing to work hard for you no matter your price range, and have a good track record.
 They have to know their stuff.
 I tell them a little about you, and you about them, so when you connect on the phone you are no longer strangers, which smooths the process.

 4. I make sure you are provided with all the details about how the broker/client relationship works in your destination state.